zixuant5/UltraWave/README.md

 If you’d like more details about the research behind this project, please check out my paper:

-Tian, Zixuan, Yun Jing, and Aiguo Han.
+Z. Tian, Y. Jing, and A. Han.
 "An Open-Source GPU-Based Acoustic Simulator for Fast and Accurate Modeling of Acoustic Scattering."
 2024 IEEE Ultrasonics, Ferroelectrics, and Frequency Control Joint Symposium (UFFC-JS).
 IEEE, 2024.

 Link: https://ieeexplore.ieee.org/abstract/document/10793878.